dugger/interview_questions/fibonacci/Readme.md

 end
 ```

-That's more like the code I write at my job, and it has more options to boot.
+That's a bit more like the code I write at my job, and it has more options to boot.

-There's one more thing we should do to make this better.
-In fact, its the thing we should have done first...
+There's one more thing I would do to make this better.
+In fact, its the thing I should have done first...

 ### Unit Tests

-We know that TDD is the right thing to do, so do it, even in a stupid coding interview.
+Test Driven Development is the right thing to do, so do it, even in a stupid coding interview.
 Here I've broken up the tests into their own file, but most coding interviews only give you a glorified text editor.
 That's fine, just put the tests at the bottom after the class and everything should run just fine.
 There's probably not a test framework available, so don't rely on one.
 Just check that you are getting the results back you expect and print out the result.

 > [./fib_test.rb](./fib_test.rb)
 ```Ruby